jordantrizz/zshbop/commands.md

 Alias | Description|
  --- | --- |
-update | Update this repository an pull down any updates from sub-modules. setup-environment | Installed the necessary packages. pk | Print out all public keys in ".ssh" folder
+update | Update this repository an pull down any updates from sub-modules. setupenv | Installed the necessary packages. pk | Print out all public keys in ".ssh" folder

 # General